ibm-cloud-docs/containers/cs_storage_block_vpc.md

 You can only expand volumes that are mounted by an app pod.
 {: note}

-1. Get the details of your app and make a note of the PVC name and `mountPath`
+1. Get the details of your app and make a note of the PVC name and `mountPath`.

     ```sh
     kubectl get pod <pod-name> -n <pod-namespace> -o yaml
     ```
     {: pre}

 1. Get the details of your PVC and make a note of the PV name.

     ```sh
     kubectl get pvc
     ```
     {: pre}

-1. Describe your PV and get the `volumeId`
+1. Describe your PV and get the `volumeId`.

     ```sh
     kubectl describe pv `pv-name` | grep volumeId
     ```
     {: pre}

 1. Resize the volume by using with an API request.
 Replace `<IAM_TOKEN>` with your IAM token.
 To retrieve your IAM token, run `ibmcloud iam oauth-tokens`.
 Replace `<region>` with the region your cluster is in, for example `us-south`.
 Replace`<volumeId>` the volume ID that you retrieved earlier and replace `<capacity>` with the increased capacity, for example `100Gi`.

     ```sh
     curl -sS -X PATCH -H "Authorization: <IAM_TOKEN>" "https://<region>.iaas.cloud.ibm.com/v1/volumes/<volumeId>?generation=2&version=2020-06-16" -d '{"capacity": <capacity>}')
     ```
     {: pre}

 1. Log in to your app pod.

     ```sh
     kubectl exec <pod-name> -it bash
     ```
     {: pre}

 1. Get the file system details and make a note of the `Filesystem` path that you want to update.
 You can also `grep` for the mount path as specified in your application pod. `df -h | grep <mount-path>`.

     ```sh
     df -h
     ```
     {: pre}

-    **Example output**
+    Example output
     ```sh
     Filesystem      Size  Used Avail Use% Mounted on
     overlay          98G   64G   29G  70% /